Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Introduction

 The first one, Theorem \ref{boundednesstheorem}, proves simultaneously energy boundedness and the integrated local energy estimate, on condition that the charge $Q$ is \textbf{everywhere} smaller than a constant depending on the black hole parameters.
 In particular, this is the case if the $r$ weighted energies of the scalar field data and the initial charge are sufficiently small.

 The second one, Theorem \ref{decaytheorem}, proves the decay of the energy at a polynomial rate and subsequent point-wise estimates.
 The decay rate depends only on the dimensionless quantity $q_0e$ and is conjectured to be almost optimal when $q_0e \rightarrow 0$.
-This theorem only requires that the boundedness of the energy and the integrated local energy estimate are verified, together with the bound $q_0|e| < \frac{1}{4}$.
-In particular , this is the case if the limit of the initial charge $e_0$ verifies $q_0|e_0| < \frac{1}{4}$ and if the $r$ weighted energies of the scalar field data are sufficiently small.
-In a sense, the charge smallness ---which determines the decay rate--- is more precise in these theorems and \underline{independent} of the black hole mass.
+This theorem only requires that the boundedness of the energy and the integrated local energy estimate are satisfied, together with the bound $q_0|e| < 0.8267$ (this explicit constant is obtained as the solution of an optimization problem: for further explanations c.f.\ the preamble of section \ref{sectionp=3} and Remarks \ref{p(e)remark} and \ref{proofsimple}).
+In particular, this is the case if the limit of the initial charge $e_0$ verifies $q_0|e_0| < 0.8267$ and if the $r$ weighted energies of the scalar field data are sufficiently small.
+The charge smallness requirement (which impacts the decay rate) is explicit in these theorems and \underline{independent} of the black hole mass.
 This relates to the physical expectation that the decay rate depends only on the asymptotic charge, c.f.\ section \ref{conjecture}.